rafalab/misc/reinstall-instructions.md

-# Steps I follow to to get my new Mac ready
+# Steps I follow to to get my new Mac ready for data analysis

+Note this very specific to the way I work.
+Consider them suggestions rather than step-by-step instructions.

 * To encrypt computer: go to Security and Privacy in System Preferences and turn on File _Vault Encrypt_.